metropicture/help/presentation.md

 [Help: Background grids](https://github.com/metropicture/help/blob/master/background-grids.md)

+## Windows

+A window is a primary user interface control.

+* An app is normally in big picture mode.
+Big picture mode means the app is fullscreen.
+* Switch to desktop mode by right clicking either the app item or the top of the screen and then clicking the <kbd>Desktop</kbd> option.

+## Desktop

+The operating system includes a common desktop where windows are priorized when opening apps.

 ## File Explorer

 The File Explorer app browses files in the local machine, in the user home, in removable devices, and in networks.